 According to tradition, the miraculous icon of Panagia arrived by boat on the beach of Asia from Hozova in Palestine, sent by a pious woman who wanted to save the icon from the Iconoclasts.

 It is remarkable that the icon arrived there because the location was rumored to have been inhabited by demons.

-The people of Amorgos began the construction of a church to honor the Virgin Mary, but every morning, they saw what they had built the day before had collapsed—that is, until one day, when they saw their tools hanging high in an inaccessible place on the rock.
+The people of Amorgos began the construction of a church to honor the Virgin Mary, but every morning, they saw that what they had built the day before had collapsed—that is, until one day they saw their tools hanging high in an inaccessible place on the rock.

 They took this to mean that the will of the Virgin Mary was to build her small church up there on that spot.